 Scientific Discourse Partially Meets (1) Meets (3) Exceeds (5) Language Production Student (defending or answering questions) uses non-scientific language to provide an explanation/answer.
 Student (defending or answering questions) uses new language to provide an explanation/answer Student (defending or answering questions) uses scientific language and knowledge to provide an explanation/answer.
-Participation Student somewhat engages with the group during the sorting activity.
-Student engages with the group during the sorting activity.
-Student defends or answers questions from the teacher.
-Student takes a leading role in the group discussion and sorting activity.
+Participation Student somewhat engages with the group during the sorting activity. the group during the sorting activity.
+Student defends or Student takes a leading role in the group discussion and sorting activity.
 Student listens to all group members ideas.
 Demonstrates Understanding Students shows little understanding of how and why the group sorted the materials into the corresponding categories.
 Student shows some understanding of how and why the group sorted the materials into the corresponding categories.
 Student defends or answers question from teacher with clear understanding of how and why the group sorted the materials into the corresponding categories.

-Lesson Title Lesson 2: Properties of Biomaterials and Applications of 200001 # Biomaterials in the Medical Field Grade Level Middle School Length of Lesson Time: 45 Minutes Academic Standards/ CCF These lessons are primarily focused on the mastery of MS-ETS1-1 and MS-PS1-3 , however, Lesson 2 touches on the NGSS practice of Obtaining, Evaluating and Communicating Information.
+Lesson Title Lesson # Lesson 2: Properties of Biomaterials and Applications of LC33011 # Biomaterials in the Medi cal Field Grade Level Middle School Length of Lesson Time: 45 Minutes Academic Standards/ CCF These lessons are primarily focused on the mastery of MS-ETS1-1 and MS-PS1-3, however, Lesson 2 touches on the NGSS practice of Obtaining, Evaluating and Communicating Information .
 Students will use provided resources to obtain and evaluate information that will then be added to a presentation and communicated to the class during the reversed classroom Jigsaw activity.
-Lesson Objectives The learner will be able to (TLWBAT): • The learner will be able to research a given question and material • The learner will be able to interpret and summarize their scientific findings and develop a concise presentation • The learner will be able to work with their assigned group in creating the presentation • The learner will know (TLWK): • The learner will know the major properties of the assigned biomaterial (ceramics, metals, polymers, hydrogels) • The learner will know the major advantages of the assigned biomaterial • The learner will know the major disadvantages of the assigned biomaterial • The learner will know the major advantages of the assigned biomaterial • The learner will know the major advantages of the assigned biomaterial • The learner will know the major applications and uses of the assigned biomaterial • The learner will know the major applications and uses of the assigned biomaterial in the medical field • The learner will know the major sources of the assigned biomaterial and their impact on the environment Language Academic Language Science Language Language Production Strategies Discuss, research, compile information, create presentations, present findings, answer questions.Ceramics, metals, polymers, hydrogels, mechanical properties, bulk properties, surface propertiesSmall group discussions Presenting their findings in front of the class Answering questions from other students and the teacher Answering Jeopardy style questions Resources Materials & Technology Documents & Handouts Volunteers Description of Jigsaw Activity Jigsaw Presentation Rubric Ceramic Resources Metal Resources Polymer Resources Role Cards for Jigsaw Activity Can be run very well without any volunteers
+Lesson Objectives The learner will be able to (TLWBAT): The learner will be able to research a given question and material The learner will be able to interpret and summarize their scientific findings and develop a concise presentation The learner will be able to work with their assigned group in creating the presentation The learner will know (TLWK): The learner will know the major properties of the assigned biomaterial (ceramics, metals, polymers, hydrogels) The learner will know the major advantages of the assigned biomaterial The learner will know the major disadvantages of the assigned biomaterial The learner will know the major applications and uses of the assigned biomaterial in the medical field The learner will know the major sources of the assigned biomaterial and their impact on the environment Language Academic Language Science Language Language Production Strategies information, create presentations, present findings, answer questions. mechanical properties, bulk properties, surface properties properties mechanical properties, bulk properties, surface class Answering students a Small group discussions Presenting their findings in front of the class Answering questions from other students and the teacher Answering Jeopardy style questions Resources Materials & Technology Documents & Handouts Volunteers Volunteers Description of Jigsaw Activity Jigsaw Presentation Rubric Ceramic Resources Metal Resources Polymer Resources Role Cards for Jigsaw Activity Can be run very well without any volunteers